Loading...

 We're going to build up to you writing response to the question.

-Compare how poets present migration in "On an Afternoon Train from Purley to Victoria, 1955" and one other poem for the "Worlds and Lives" anthology.
+Compare poets present migration in "On an afternoon train from Purley to Victoria, 1955" and one of poems for the Words and Lives anthology.

-So if you're ready, grab your pen, laptop, whatever you're using for this lesson and let's get started.
+So if you're ready, grab your pen, laptop, whatever you use for this lesson, and let's get started.

-So by the end of the lesson, you'll have created a written response, which meets this success criteria.
+So by the end of the lesson, you'll have created a written response which meet the success criteria.

 So we have four words today we're going to focus on as our keywords.

-So our first keyword is discourse marker and you probably use them in your writing often without realising it because our word or phrase to link ideas and signpost the direction of your writing.
+So our first keyword is "discourse marker."
+And you probably use them in your writing often without realizing it, because our word or phrase to link ideas and signpost the direction of your writing.

-So we're going to think about how we can create comparative arguments between poems in this lesson.
+So we're going to think about we can create comparative arguments between poems in this lesson.

-So whenever we're analysing a text, we're making inferences because we're looking at the way writers use a certain word or an image and we're reaching a conclusion about their intentions through that.
+So whenever we're analyzing a text, we're making inferences, because we're looking at the way writers use a certain word or an image, and we're reaching conclusion about their intentions through that.

 So pause the video and write them down now.